Being a stay at home mom is an amazing experience, and if that is something that you have been wanting to do, then do it.

-On the especially good nights, when all the kids fall asleep without a fight, the husband has done the dishes, and my house doesn’t look like a war-zone, I like to give myself little spa treatments (Target has the best face and foot masks for cheap — or you can make your own.
-It makes me feel sexy again – and moms need to still feel sexy!
+On the especially good nights, when all the kids fall asleep without a fight, the husband has done the dishes, and my house doesn’t look like a war-zone, I like to give myself little spa treatments, I like using these facial masks and feet masks, this makes me feel sexy again – and moms need to feel sexy!

 Maybe showers and spa treatments aren’t for you.
 But find what makes you happy.
 Get out of the house, go for a walk by yourself, get coffee with a friend, take the kids to the park, sit in a quiet room and listen to meditation music on Pandora for 5 minutes.
 Just make sure you do something, even if it’s small, that brings happiness to you – because you’re a rock star, and you can’t fill everyone’s glass with a hole in yours.